IDinsight/surveystream_flask_api/.github/pull_request_template.md

 This checklist is a useful reminder of small things that can easily be forgotten.
 Put an `x` in all the items that apply and remove any items that are not relevant to this PR.

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines and [standard practices](https://idinsight.atlassian.net/wiki/spaces/DOD/pages/2199912628/Flask+Development+Standards) for this project
 - [ ] I have reviewed my own code to ensure good quality
 - [ ] I have tested the functionality of my code to ensure it works as intended
 - [ ] I have resolved merge conflicts